2006–07 San Jose Sharks season: Regular season

 The Sharks got off to a sizzling 20–7–0 start, the best in franchise history.
 Shortly after, however, several key players missed time due to injuries, and the Sharks continued to struggle with consistency as their results dropped off.
 At the end of February, they lost four games in a row, their longest losing streak of the season.

 When the trading deadline approached, Wilson used some of his carefully acquired assets to address the team's areas of need, trading draft picks and prospects for Craig Rivet from the Montreal Canadiens and Bill Guerin from the St. Louis Blues.
 With Rivet playing quality minutes on defense and Guerin scoring goals on offense, the Sharks began winning at a torrid pace, finishing the last 16 games of the regular season with a record of 13–1–3.
 They concluded the regular season with a total record of 51–26–5 for 107 points, the most wins and points in franchise history.
 However, in a competitive Western Conference, their record was only good enough for the fifth playoff seed, and they had to open the playoffs on the road.

 The Sharks spent the majority of the season rotating their two goaltenders, Vesa Toskala and Evgeni Nabokov, every other game.
 The only time either one played for an extended period of time was when the other was injured or otherwise unable to play.
 When Toskala injured his groin, Nabokov made 14-straight starts and played arguably the best hockey of his career, significantly contributing to the Sharks' late-season spate of victories.
 As a result, despite Toskala's return from injury, Head Coach Ron Wilson retained Nabokov as the number one goaltender to finish the regular season and enter into the playoffs.

 The Sharks iced four rookies during the season: Marc-Edouard Vlasic, Matt Carle, Ryane Clowe and Joe Pavelski, with each making significant contributions to the team's success.
 Vlasic, at just 19-years-of-age, was not expected to make the team, but put together an impressive pre-season performance and was on the Sharks' opening night roster.
 He went on to play 81 games, leading all NHL rookie defensemen in average ice time at over 21 minutes per game, and was arguably the Sharks' most consistent defenceman the whole season.

+Season standings

+Playoffs

+The San Jose Sharks ended the 2006–07 regular season as the Western Conference's fifth seed.

 In the first round of the playoffs, the Sharks met the Nashville Predators, and advanced to the second round after defeating them 4 games to 1 for the second-straight season.
-They then fell to the Detroit Red Wings in the semi-finals in six games.
+They then fell to the Detroit Red Wings in the semifinals in six games.

-Season standings